 If your SU has a cooperation with a Working Group or Project, you are given the chance to learn more about specific topics and through interactive workshops or games, gain more knowledge on a specific content.
 Lastly, all Summer Universities this year have a theme throughout all the event.

 It depends on the SU.
 There is a specification of "special equipment" in each SU description.
 For example, if you sleep in a gym, you have to bring sleeping bag and an (air)mattress.
 If you go to the beach, bring a swimming suit.
 If you go to the mountains, you'll need warm clothes, etc.

-English and French are the official languages of AEGEE.
+English is the official language of AEGEE.
 You will be able to discover that you know more English than you think because you'll be 24 hours a day with about 30 people from across Europe, which necessarily have to communicate in English!
 It is also a great way to practice your various other languages with native speakers.

-Each SU has a different program.
-Usually every local has a website specifically appointed for their SU where they share lots of details about the program.
-If a SU has a website, it appears in the left bar in the SU description page.
+Each SU has a different program according to their topic and capabilities.
+Usually every local has a website or facebook page specifically appointed for their SU where they share lots of details about the program.

 The participants come from any of the other AEGEE locals who are scattered across Europe.
 Normally participants don't know each other before coming to the SU, so everyone will be eager to make friends with others.
 What characterizes AEGEE is that people are very open and there is no prejudice about people and where they are coming from.